chengjun334/FreelandandSafeland/README.md

 ## Summary

 This work discusses two issues of gun violence and privacy violations.
 And these two issues are covered by two beautiful words, freedom and security.
-I want to bring these two different choices of living environment on the table.
+Both of these issues are closely related to my personal experience

+I'm from an area where everyone's under surveillance.
+Although it's for security purposes, this kind of privacy invasion still makes me feel uncomfortable and not free.
+My first semester at CCA，I was robbed by 2 armed teenagers on my way to school.
+It was only 2 blocks amay from Oakland Campus.
+A few days later, a policeman called me to claim the lost property.
+When I saw the police take out pistols, drugs, bullets from my backpack, I realized the price of freedom.

 ## Component Parts